CardigansoftheGalaxy/LeviText/README.md

 LeviText is a lightweight, portable, **always-on-top rich text editor** for Windows 10/11.
 It "levitates" above all other windows so your notes are always visible, accessible, and editable.

-🕴 Inspired by the levitating man emoji — LeviText floats effortlessly, a nod to *Leviticus*, a ghostly presence that became part of our workplace culture.
+🕴 Inspired by the levitating man emoji — LeviText floats effortlessly, a nod to *Leviticus*, a presence that became part of our workplace culture.

 ---